-I’m the director of MAPH and a lecturer in the Humanities.
+I’m the director of MAPH and a senior lecturer in the Humanities.
 I started at MAPH as a preceptor, when I was doing my Ph.D. in English here at Chicago, and I’ve worked full-time for MAPH in various capacities since 2009.
 My BA (from Brown) and my MA (from Carnegie Mellon) are in cultural studies and critical theory.
 My teaching and research focuses mainly on questions about collective life and living together under emergent and contemporary capitalist biopolitics, as well as what life might be beyond or other than those arrangements.
 I teach classes, for the English department and for the Center for the Study of Gender and Sexuality, about the nineteenth-century British novel and about post-1960s science fiction.
 My current research is on utopia, intimacy and relationality in the feminist SF of the 1970s and 1980s.
 I’ve advised MAPH theses on zombies, femininity and artificial intelligence, Jamaica Kincaid, George Eliot, and a wide range of other topics (which capture something of the amazing intellectual diversity and curiosity of MAPH students!).
 I also teach literature and theory in a wonderful free college-credit humanities program for adults called the Odyssey Project.
 Other parts of my life involve gardening, raising chickens, patting cats, despairing over my beloved Chicago Bulls, hosting a science fiction podcast, and riding the CTA.